Port Orchard Business Lawyer Serves as a Trusted Partner

 Selecting the proper legal entity forms the foundation for your business, but success usually requires the establishment and enforcement of suitable contracts.
 If you’re concerned about securing property, purchasing supplies, dealing with a subcontractor or creating sound employee agreements, Norm offers knowledgeable counsel throughout the drafting and negotiation process.
 When a contract partner violates the terms of a deal or you are accused of a contract breach, he works diligently to achieve a favorable resolution.

 Business lawyer helps you meet state and local legal requirements

 All businesses face a myriad of local and state laws and regulations.
 Taking proactive steps to comply with these rules can help you avoid sanctions and unnecessary hassle.
 Our attorney explains complex codes and, if it fits your needs, can show you how to alter certain provisions of the Uniform Commercial Code of the State of Washington with provisions of your foundational documents.

 Seasoned business attorney has advanced training and experience in tax law

 As an attorney with an advanced legal degree (LL.M.) in tax law, Norman Short has extensive knowledge of federal and state business tax issues.
 He gives companies thorough advice on planning and payroll tax issues.
 When the IRS or Washington Department of Revenue opens an inquiry or takes legal action, he strives to negotiate advantageous tax settlements and represents parties before the United States Tax Court, if necessary.

 Contact a respected Washington business law attorney for an appointment

 GSJones Law Group, P.S. advises small and large businesses on a wide array of matters, including formation issues and contractual concerns.
 To discuss your specific needs with an experienced Washington lawyer, please call 360-876-9221 or contact us online.
-We are located in Port Orchard and also have an office on Bainbridge Island.
+Our office is located in Port Orchard.